Century Cycles Visitor Guide to the Cuyahoga Valley National Park

 Most Popular Attractions

-Here are four of the most popular destinations in the Cuyahoga Valley National Park.
+Here are six of the most popular destinations in the Cuyahoga Valley National Park.
 All of them can be rather busy, especially on weekend days with nice weather.
 See "Avoiding the Crowds" below for tips on visiting these areas.

 There are over 100 miles of hiking trails in the CVNP.
 Many of them are part of the Buckeye Trail, a loop of over 1,400 miles around Ohio that is the longest loop hiking trail in the country.
 Note that some of the trails in the park can have very muddy conditions any time of the year.
 Wear sturdy walking shoes or hiking boots, and carry drinking water and snacks.
 All trails in the park are open from dawn until dusk, except for the Ohio & Erie Canal Towpath Trail, which is open 24/7.
 Here are some of our favorite hikes: